Yungbluth/portfolio-main/README.md

-# Developer Portfolio
+# Matthew Yungbluth's Portfolio

-A modern and responsive developer portfolio built with **React** and managed with **Yarn**.
+A modern and responsive portfolio built with **React** and managed with **Yarn**.
 This portfolio showcases a selection of programming projects located in the `portfolio-main/src/components/DisplayProjects/` directory.

 🔗 **Live Demo**: [myungbluth.rf.gd](https://myungbluth.rf.gd/)